 Cost vs. benefits

 Quite often, coverage may become more limited over time making the value of your contract considerably less than if your RV was brand new.
 Cost is a hard thing to determine as RVs have different values when they are new or used.
-For example, a diesel pusher top of the line motorhome may have a warranty that costs $1,800 annually while a small 24 ft. pull behind camper may only cost you $400 a year.
+For example, a diesel pusher top of the line motorhome may have a warranty that costs $1,800 annually while a small 24 ft. pull behind camper or travel trailer may only cost you $400 a year.
 It’s best to consult a professional when deciding on what best works for you and remember to shop around.

 Frankly, I recommend taking a good look at Good Sam RV Club because they have a good range of coverage in their warranties as well as allowing sellers to transfer the warranty to buyers, travel expenses like hotels, meals, and rental cars while your RV is being repaired, and free of charge annual inspections that could prevent future problems.
 They also offer coverage for some components that may not normally be covered under other providers such as tires.